COMMITTED TO YOUR SECURITY

 • If possible, use software that encrypts or scrambles the information when sending sensitive information or performing e-banking transactions online.

-• Install a personal firewall and a reputable anti-virus program to protect personal computer from virus attacks or malicious programs.
+• Install a personal firewall and a reputable anti-virus program to protect your personal computer from virus attacks or malicious programs.

 • Ensure that the anti-virus program is updated and runs at all times.

-• Always keep the operating system and the web browser updated with the latest security patches, in order to protect against weaknesses or vulnerabilities.
+• Always keep the operating system and the web browser updated with the latest security patches in order to protect against weaknesses or vulnerabilities.

 • Install updated scanner software to detect and eliminate malicious programs capable of capturing personal or financial information online.